OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/index.md

 - Click "Users and groups"
 - Proceed to add your deployment user (`morty`) to your application, with the role of Admin

 Make note of this user's username (_not_ their display name) and password.
-The format of an AAD username is typically something like this: `morty@my-azure-directory.onmicrosoft.com`
+The format of an AAD username is typically something like this: `user@my-azure-directory.onmicrosoft.com`

-You can then configure your deployment step to connect to your Service Fabric cluster using these user credentials.
+We can then configure our deployment step to connect to our Service Fabric cluster using these user credentials.

-## Step 4: Configure and run a deployment step {#ConnectingSecurelywithClientCertificates-Step1:Configureandrunadeploymentstep}
+## Step 4: Configure and run a deployment step {#ConnectingSecurelywithAad-Step4:Configureandrunadeploymentstep}

 In Octopus, Service Fabric deployment steps that use "Azure Active Directory" as the security mode will need you to enter the username and password of the AAD user who has access to your SF cluster application.
 Octopus will use these user credentials to obtain an `AccessToken` that it will then pass as the `SecurityToken` when connecting to your Service Fabric cluster.

 ![](/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-azure-active-directory/secure-aad-template.png "width=300")

-## Connection Troubleshooting {#ConnectingSecurelywithClientCertificates-Step1:ConnectionTroubleshooting}
+## Connection Troubleshooting {#ConnectingSecurelywithAad-ConnectionTroubleshooting}

 Calamari uses the [Connect-ServiceFabricCluster cmdlet](https://docs.microsoft.com/en-us/powershell/servicefabric/vlatest/connect-servicefabriccluster) to connect to your Service Fabric cluster.
 The connection parameters are logged (Verbose) at the time of a deployment to help if you need to debug connection problems to your Service Fabric cluster.

+If you wish to learn more about how Octopus connects securely to Service Fabric clusters, the PowerShell scripts used by Calamari can be [viewed here](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Azure/Scripts/AzureServiceFabricContext.ps1).